Anay is passionate about education for first generation learners in remote rural and tribal India.

 - Edwards, A. (Ed.)
 (2017) Working Relationally In and Across Practices: cultural-historical approaches to collaboration.
 New York: Cambridge.

 - Hedegaard, M.& Edwards, A. (Eds.)
 (2019) Supporting Difficult Transitions: children, young people and their carers.
 London: Bloomsbury.

 - Edwards, A., Fleer, M. & Bøttcher, L. (Eds.)
 (2019) Cultural-historical Approaches to Studying Learning and Development: social, institutional and personal perspectives.
 Singapore: Springer.

-- Bound, H., Edwards, A. & Evans, K. (Eds.) (in preparation for 2021) Workplace Learning for Changing Circumstances.
+- Bound, H., Edwards, A. & Evans, K. (Eds.) (forthcoming) Workplace Learning for Changing Circumstances.
 London: Taylor and Francis.

-- Hedegaard, M. & Edwards, A. (in preparation for 2022) Taking Children Seriously: a relational approach to Education.
+- Hedegaard, M. & Edwards, A. (forthcoming) Taking Children Seriously: a relational approach to Education.
 Cambridge: Cambridge University Press.